betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 Basically, you want to routinely clean, with a disinfecting solution of some kind (see below), any surface/object in your work area you touch, even if infrequently.
 This includes your computer keyboard, mouse and monitor, as well as the desk area immediately around these.
+But, it is also easy to forget about all the other things in our office areas we touch.

-It also includes your office chair armrests, telephone dial pad, handset and headset, your mobile phone(s), your whiteboard and dry erase markers, the light switch, door knob, coffee cup handle, eye glasses and even your badge.
+This cleaning guidance also includes your office chair armrests, telephone dial pad, handset and headset, your mobile phone(s), your whiteboard and dry erase markers, the light switch, door knob, coffee cup handle, eye glasses and even your badge.
 If you tend to carry around a laptop that you set down in various places to work, wipe down any place before you set your laptop upon it and wipe your laptop again after picking it up.

 Ideally, you would use a different wipe each time you clean a surface.
 That probably isn't practical.
 On the other hand, don't use a single wipe to clean everything in